eclipsesource/jsonforms/partials/docs/customrenderer-ts.md

 After we registered the new renderer, we can refresh the browser and should see our new renderer in action.

 ![Final form with custom rating control](images/docs/customrenderer.ts.finalform.png){:.img-responsive}

+You can checkout the final state of the code of this tutorial at [https://github.com/eclipsesource/jsonforms-typescript-seed/tree/custom-control](https://github.com/eclipsesource/jsonforms-typescript-seed/tree/custom-control).